amruth-sn/portfolio/content/projects/roomform.md

 ## competitor landscape
 of course interior design tools and 3D tools exist. if they didn't, this project would be making billions. however, the learning curves are too steep, which is why interior designers exist (and are paid well) in the first place. it follows, then, that there's a reason why being able to hire an interior designer is a privilege meant for the ultra-rich. why can't average people be able to express their creativity too?

-by maintaining a completely in-browser application (with a free tier), we have revolutionized the definition of being creative. gone are the days of having to pick up a textbook and attend university classes to learn [blender](https://www.blender.org) just to get a measly sense for 3D modeling. anyone can do it now. and the ui is so simple a dog could do it too.
+by maintaining a completely in-browser application (with a free tier), we have revolutionized the definition of being creative. gone are the days of having to pick up a textbook and attend university classes to learn <a href="https://www.blender.org" target="_blank">blender</a> just to get a measly sense for 3D modeling. anyone can do it now. and the ui is so simple a dog could do it too.

 there is no freemium (let alone free) software that offers the ability to do most, if not all of the following:
 - search for furniture using natural language and view thumbnails and descriptions